qasimwarraich/C/README.md

 ### Why?

 This repository serves as a place of reference to help with questions one may have about  implementing basic things in C.

+### Note:
+Comments are being updated to make the algorithms more understandable.
 #